 The programme draws from the experience of a range of different high-profile debt restructuring case studies and failures, including the recent collapse of Carillion in the UK and the failed CVA of House of Fraser in the UK retail industry.
 A number of the case studies used during the course are those that have been undertaken directly by the trainer.

-The advanced debt restructuring training course is highly interactive, with the course attendees working in project teams.
+Our corporate debt restructuring course is highly interactive, with the course attendees working in project teams.
 They will be required to work in their project teams in devising solutions and providing recommendations to the rest of the delegates who will cross-examine their proposals in a credit committee environment.

-During the second day of the advanced debt restructuring training programme, the attendees will use forecast cash flow analysis as part of the strategic business review for the restructuring candidate.
-Knowledge of the working of Microsoft excels with therefore be an advantage for the attendees.
+During the second day of training, the attendees will use forecast cash flow analysis as part of the strategic business review for the restructuring candidate.
+Knowledge of the working of Microsoft Excel will be an advantage for the attendees.

 The workshop is designed with active delegate participation as a core theme of the workshop.
 Delegates will be required to present their findings and solutions to their colleagues in class via the screen-sharing option available through the online platform.
 Pre-course reading and preparation will be required of the delegates.